Background pattern

 ACUTE PAIN TREATMENT

-Continuous perfusion, e.g. for labor pain
+Continuous infusion, e.g., labor pain

-Postoperative pain treatment
+Post-operative pain treatment

 6-10 ml/h